Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building generalizable models for naturalistic settings through systematic and collective effort

 \paperarg{R4.
 Develop models with simplified tasks, but ensure they work with increasingly naturalistic tasks}.
-The frame problem~\citep{shanahan2004frame} and the ``simulation is doomed to succeed'' critique~\citep{grim2013simulations} highlight a fundamental challenge in model development: the evaluation tasks we design often fail to capture the full complexity of the phenomenon we care about. mchine learning addresses this by developing models that must succeed in both simplified and increasingly complex settings.
-The history of RL shows one such progression, focused on increasing naturalism: initial environments were grid-worlds~\citep{sutton2018reinforcement}, later 2D video games~\citep{bellemare2013arcade}, then virtual 3D homes~\citep{szot2021habitat,li2021igibson}, and now open-world environments~\citep{fan2022minedojo,matthews2024craftax,hughes2024open}.
-Despite this increased emphasis on naturalistic settings, there is still emphasis on the value of simpler settings for studying specific aspects of models~\citep{osband2019behaviour,obando2024small}.
-Indeed, the strategy is generally to \textit{first} develop your model in simplified settings, but then to verify that your model continues to ``work'' with more naturalistic settings.
-Collectively, this has allowed RL researchers to advance both theoretical~\citep{dadashi2019value,grimm2020value,lyle2022understanding} and empirical~\citep{obando2024small,farebrother2024stop} understanding of how their models work, but also develop performant models for many``complex'' settings, including beating world experts in Go~\citep{silver2017mastering} and controlling real robots~\citep{levine2016end,cheng2024extreme}.
+The frame problem~\citep{shanahan2004frame} and the ``simulation is doomed to succeed'' critique~\citep{grim2013simulations} flag a recurring failure: the evaluation tasks we design rarely capture the full complexity of the phenomenon we care about.
+ML's response is to demand that models succeed in both simplified and increasingly complex settings.
+RL exemplifies the trajectory: initial environments were grid-worlds~\citep{sutton2018reinforcement}, later 2D video games~\citep{bellemare2013arcade}, then virtual 3D homes~\citep{szot2021habitat,li2021igibson}, and now open-world environments~\citep{matthews2024craftax,hughes2024open}.
+Even with this push toward naturalism, researchers still rely on simpler settings to study specific aspects of model behavior and generalization~\citep{osband2019behaviour,obando2024small}.
+Indeed, the standard strategy is to \textit{first} develop a model in simplified settings, then verify that it continues to work in more naturalistic ones.
+This has yielded both theoretical~\citep{grimm2020value,lyle2022understanding} and empirical~\citep{obando2024small,farebrother2024stop} understanding of how RL models work, alongside performant models for complex settings---beating world experts in Go~\citep{silver2017mastering} and controlling real robots~\citep{levine2016end,cheng2024extreme}.